knoxmacuja/webdesignforeveryone.github.io/README.md

-# webdesignforeveryone.github.io
+# webdesign4everyone.github.io
-the website for web design for everyone
+the web designer website for everyone